AmlanJSarmah/gdsc_task_round_backend_3/README.md

 ## Try the API
 TO try the API please click [hear](http://amlanjsarmah.pythonanywhere.com/)
-If you get a gortiguard error in **college wifi** please use mobile data for testing
+If you get a fortiguard error in **college wifi** please use mobile data for testing

 ## Installation
 1. Set up a virtual environment and install the packages in `requirements.txt`